-(4) Landings of Domestic Product (from both fishing vessels and farms)
+(5) Landings of Domestic Product (from both fishing vessels and farms)

 (a) Specify the approximate percentage of the annual SBT catch that was landed as domestic product.
 Most SBT caught by Korean vessels are directly exported to Japan.
-During the reported period, there was 1 SBT landed at domestic port.

-- (b) Describe the system used for controlling and monitoring domestic landings of SBT.
-This should include details of: - i.
-Rules for designated ports of landing of SBT:-The DWFD Act provides a legal ground for the domestic application of all effective measures adopted by RFMOs which Korea is a member of or a contracting party to.
-Therefore, it can be construed that landing of SBT at designated port is also covered by the DWFD Act. - ii.
-Inspections required for landings of SBT (including % coverage):As for domestic landings, Article 14 of the DWFD Act stipulates port inspection on vessels entering Korean ports retaining fish and fish products, including SBT, taken from waters outside Korea's jurisdiction.
-Also Article 23 of the Implementation Rules for the Act grants the government the authorities to conduct landing inspections as deemed necessary. - iii.
-Details of genetic testing conducted and any other techniques that are used to verify that SBT are not being landed as a different species:Korea does not have a specific regulation regarding genetic testing on SBT.
-In 2016, NFQS has a plan to conduct gene analysis test, if needed, for SBT to be distinguished from other tuna species - iv.
-Monitoring systems for recording the quantity of SBT landed:Port inspection includes the verification of the quantity of SBT landed and the government has the authorities to conduct landing inspections as deemed necessary.
-Post-landing reports, including the amount landed, are also mandatory and must be submitted to the government within 24 hours of the time of landing. - v.
-Process for validating4 and collecting the relevant CCSBT CDS documents (Catch Monitoring Form, and depending on circumstances, Catch Tagging Form): The FMC database includes comprehensive data such as the license information, VMS tracks, transhipment and landing information.
-The NFQS has a full access to the database and reference to this information in the process of CDS verification and validation. - vi.
-Reference to applicable legislation and penalties:- - The DWFD Act and its subordinate rules and ordinances; the Ministerial Directive on the implementation of the CCSBT CDS Requirements; and the Regulation for Transshipment and Landing of Catches Taken from Waters outside Korea's Jurisdiction cover this issue.
+(b) Describe the system used for controlling and monitoring domestic landings of SBT.
+This should include details of:

+i.
+Rules for designated ports of landing of SBT:-

+The DWFD Act provides a legal ground for the domestic application of all effective measures adopted by RFMOs which Korea is a member of or a contracting party to.
+Therefore, it can be construed that landing of SBT at designated port is also covered by the DWFD Act.

+ii.
+Inspections required for landings of SBT (including % coverage):- iii.
+Details of genetic testing conducted and any other techniques that are used to verify that SBT are not being landed as a different species:- iv.
+Monitoring systems for recording the quantity of SBT landed:- v.
+Process for validating and collecting the relevant CCSBT CDS documents (Catch Monitoring Form, and depending on circumstances, Catch Tagging Form):-

+As for domestic landings, Article 14 of the DWFD Act stipulates port inspection on vessels entering Korean ports retaining fish and fish products, including SBT, taken from waters outside Korea's jurisdiction.
+Also Article 23 of the Implementation Rules for the Act grants the government the authorities to conduct landing inspections as deemed necessary.

+Port inspection includes the verification of the quantity of SBT landed and the government has the authorities to conduct landing inspections as deemed necessary.
+Post-landing reports, including the amount landed, are also mandatory and must be submitted to the government within 24 hours of the time of landing.

+The FMC database includes comprehensive data such as the license information, VMS tracks, transhipment and landing information.
+The NFQS has a full access to the database and reference to this information in the process of CDS verification and validation.

+vi.
+Reference to applicable legislation and penalties:-

+The DWFD Act and its subordinate rules and ordinances; the Ministerial Directive on the implementation of the CCSBT CDS Requirements; and the Regulation for Transshipment and Landing of Catches Taken from Waters outside Korea's Jurisdiction cover this issue.
 Article 25 of the DWFD Act requires all distant water fishing vessels to report the estimated amount of landing to the government within 24 hours prior to the estimated time of arrival.
-Unreported landing is subject to imprisonment of up to five years, or a criminal fine of up to five times the whole sale value of the fishery products obtained from relevant violations, based on the average wholesale prices of the products for the preceding three years; or a criminal fine at least KRW500 million up to KRW 1 billion, whichever is higher (Article 33 of the DWFD Act). - vii.
-Other relevant information3:-
+Unreported landing is subject to imprisonment of up to five years, or a criminal fine of up to five times the whole sale value of the fishery products obtained from relevant violations, based on the average wholesale prices of the products for the preceding three years; or a criminal fine at least KRW500 million up to KRW 1 billion, whichever is higher (Article 33 of the DWFD Act).

+vii.
+Other relevant information viii.

-(5) SBT Exports
+(6) SBT Exports

+(a)

-(a) Specify the quantity of the domestic catch that was exported and provide an estimate of the total quantity of the domestic SBT catch (in tonnes to 1 decimal place) that was retained within the country/fishing entity (i.e. the quantity can be estimated by subtracting the total export from domestic catch) during each of the last 3 fishing seasons to each country/fishing entity.
+i.
+Specify the quantity of the domestic catch that was exported and provide an estimate of the total quantity of the domestic SBT catch (weight in tonnes to 1 decimal place) that was retained within the country/fishing entity (i.e. the quantity can be estimated by subtracting the total export from domestic catch) during each of the last 3 full calendar years to each country/fishing entity.
+All weights provided in this table should be net weights, not whole weights.